Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/pasta_applied.md

 # Applying the PASTA Framework for a Fictional Company | GRC (Governance, Regulation and Compliance), PASTA Framework

-In this hands-on activity, I simulated being as a security analyst for a sneaker company preparing to launch a mobile app for buying and selling shoes.
+In this hands-on activity for the `Google Cybersecurity Professional Certificate`, I simulated being as a security analyst for a sneaker company preparing to launch a mobile app for buying and selling shoes.
 Using the PASTA threat modeling framework, I conducted a comprehensive threat model to identify key security requirements at each stage of the framework:

 1. Define Business Objectives – Reviewed the app’s functionality and objectives to align security with business needs.
 2. Define the Technical Scope – Identified the app's technical components, such as user authentication and transaction handling.